Outreach

 Lessons learnt

-Thanks to dear Madam Choy, I learnt some valuable lessons: my Hokkien improved (I now sing some Hokkien hyms quite well) and my knowledge of Singapore’s public bus services is now very good.
+Thanks to dear Madam Choy, I learnt some valuable lessons: my Hokkien improved (I now sing some Hokkien hymns quite well) and my knowledge of Singapore’s public bus services is now very good.
 My four-year-old has learnt the difference between a hospice and a hospital.
 My pre-teen and teens have learnt that Mummy is not available between noon and 1.30 pm on weekdays, and that there is another Christian ministry, which is AMH, that has almost the same initials as our church, Agape Methodist Church (AMC).

 My husband is supportive of my ministry at AMH and has ferried me on occasions.
 He himself visits hospital patients.
 Thank you, Agape Methodist Hospice, for the much-needed ministry you provide to a segment of Singapore that the healthy rarely gets to see, and for being the visible face of Jesus to those who are about to meet Him .’’